Day 18: Larche 3rd July

 All day view

-An hour later and we're at Les Marmots, a camping ground that has the only store in Larche.
-We buy some cheese, tomatoes and bread for lunch for the next two days, as we'll be back into 3 mountain refuges in a row.
-There's only one k to go down a grassy track into Larche - a strange village of about 10 places - tourist office, mairie, modern church, 4 accommodation places, a bank and 2 houses.
-It's on a main road, the D900 through the Valley so is just a service village.
+An hour later, we're at Les Marmots, a camp ground with the only store in Larche.
+We buy tomatoes, cheese and bread for the next two days when we'll be in 3 refuges in a row.
+It’s one k down a grassy track into Larche - a strange village of a tourist office, Mairie, church, 4 hotels, a bank and 2 houses.
+It's on a main road, the D900 through the valley so is just a service village.

-It's easy to find our accommodation in thissmall place, the Relais d'Italie.
-There's people sitting outside under umbrellas drinking, so we've no sooner been shown to our rooms on the 3rd floor, than we're downstairs having an icy cold Heineken draught beer after a long 22k day in 9 hours.
-Back to our rooms to shower and wash.
-There's no WiFi so Graham is soon back down having another drink while I sort photos before we all join him.
+We easily find the Relais d'Italie.
+People are drinking outside under umbrellas, so we've no sooner been shown to our rooms on the 3rd floor, than we're downstairs having an icy cold Heineken draught beer after a long 22k day in 9 hours.
+Back to our rooms to shower and wash clothes.
+There's no WiFi so Graham is soon down having another drink while I sort photos before we all join him.
+Dinner at 7.30pm is nice - thin soup loaded with vegetables, roast chicken and purple sweet potatoes, followed by cheese or fruit salad.
+The European soccer is on - France is 2-0 up on Iceland at half time when we go to bed.

 © Jan Somers 2016